Det-Kongelige-Bibliotek/danMARC2_to_x/README.md

 2. marcToMODS.xsl comes to you from Library of Congress and works with the result from oaimarc2slimmarc.xsl.
 The version here is hacked to handle namePart data in a smarter way to MODS.
 Or perhaps I should say that it gives name/namePart the way I want them.

 I don't even pretend that this is complete.
-There are quite a few (more or less proprietary) fields that are not translated because I do not feel they don't seem useful for resource discovery, and there are other fields or constructs that I didn't know existed.
-Let me if you need something.
+There are quite a few (more or less proprietary) fields that are not translated because I do not feel they are useful for resource discovery, and there are other fields or constructs that I didn't know existed.
+Let me know if you need something.

 Have fun ;^/